CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     s2(swp49s1)     4      65100      43      49        0    0    0 02:03:59           30
     Total number of neighbors 2

-Run the NCLU `net show route` command or the vtysh `show route` command to examine the underlay routing and determine how remote VTEPs are reached.
-The following example shows output from a leaf switch:
+You can examine the underlay routing, which determines how remote VTEPs are reached.
+Run the `net show route` command.
+Here is some sample output from a leaf switch:

     cumulus@leaf01:~$ net show route